Freak of Nature (band)

 Freak of Nature was an American hard rock band formed in 1992 by former White Lion co-founder/vocalist, Danish singer Mike Tramp.
 The band was formed after White Lion broke up and the follow-up was significantly darker and harder than White Lion.
-The band released three albums and then disbanded in 1996.
+The band released three albums and then broke up in 1998.
 Following Freak of Nature, Mike Tramp released several solo albums and also reformed White Lion with a new lineup.

 History

 Formation

 In September 1991, just days after White Lion played their last gig, Mike Tramp met up with longtime friend Oliver Steffensen who was an original member of the pre-White Lion band Danish Lions.
 The pair spent weeks in Tramp's house in Santa Monica, California, resulting in several songs which were later released under the moniker "Mike and Oliver".
 The album was titled Brothers for Life and was Tramp's progression from White Lion to Freak of Nature.
 Three songs from the same sessions later ended up on Freak of Nature's debut album.
 Ex-Lion bassist Jerry Best joined the pair shortly after, as did ex-Strike Twice guitarist Kenny Korade.
 The band used programmed drums and another drummer up until drummer Johnny Haro joined the newly-formed band.
 After six months of rehearsals, Tramp and Steffensen had an argument resulting in Steffensen leaving the band to return to Denmark.
 In 1992, ex-House of Lords guitarist Dennis Chick was brought in to replace Steffensen, and the band was finally official.